 Gina Longo, Ph.D.

-2018 Ph.D., Department of Sociology, University of Wisconsin-Madison
+2018 Ph.D. in Sociology, University of Wisconsin-Madison

 Dissertation Advisors: Myra Marx Ferree and Pamela Oliver

 2008 M.A. in Political Science, Florida Atlantic University

 Digital Sociology, Immigration, Gender, Race, Political Sociology, Family